 The portal is available to victims of domestic abuse who may be finding it difficult to report incidents over the phone.
 SYP are aware that seeking help or telling someone what’s happening over the phone may be incredibly difficult to do especially during lockdown due to concerns about being overheard, or prevented from making a call for help.
 The portal can be accessed via your smartphone, tablet or laptop, and gives the police information about what’s happening to you, with staff working 24/7 to monitor those reports the police will respond in the same way as they would if you had made a report over the phone.

 If you are in immediate danger, call 999 and ask for the police - the police will continue to respond to emergency calls.
 If you are in danger and unable to talk on the phone, call 999, and then press 55.
 This will transfer your call to the relevant police force who will assist you without you having to speak.

+Report an instance of Domestic Abuse or Controlling Behaviour via the online reporting portal.
 The portal will also be available via the dedicated COVID-19 page on the SYP website.

 You can also take a look at SafeLives' guide for victims and survivors of domestic abuse.